DHBW-sWIm/plugin-template-16/README.md

 ## Deep-Dive Development

+For Developers the most interesting files are the views, forms and the db-folder to successfully create a working prototype.
+Read the following explanations to understand what should happen in the files and how to use the template.

 ### .ini-file
 * Type of Initialization/Configuration File
 * The INI file format is an informal standard for configuration files